Running Battle

-Running Battle is a 1992 Sega Master System beat 'em up video game that was released exclusively in Europe.
+Running Battle is a 1991 beat 'em up game developed by Opera House and published by Sega for the Master System exclusively in Europe.
+The player controls a police officer as they eliminate a series of enemies over five levels.

 Gameplay

 This game is a brawler where the police officer has to eliminate a series of armed thugs that are trying to take over his city.
 The enemy leader's name is simply the letter "M" and he calls his troops "The Soldiers of Darkness".
-Players can only move from left to right, like in a side-scrolling platformer.
+Players can only move from left to right, like in a side-scrolling platform game.
 The player can also regain health from certain power-ups, in addition to getting a temporary boost in muscle power and the temporary ability to access weapons.

 There are five levels in the game, which are divided into sub-levels and end with a confrontation with a powerful boss.
 Each section can be crossed over without killing anyone.
 However, the player is required to destroy a minimum amount of enemies on the screen.